-Detailed dispersion modelling of traffic on the local road network indicates that concentrations of NO2, PM10 and PM{2.5} will be well within the relevant long and short-term air quality standards at the Otterfield Road site (APEC-A).
-However, at the Falling Lane site, the predicted annual mean NO2 concentrations at the ground-floor roadside façade is 39 μg/m3 (APEC-B) and therefore mechanical ventilation with NOx filtration is recommended for the affected units to minimise exposure to poor air quality.
+Detailed dispersion modelling of traffic on the local road network indicates that concentrations of NO2, PM10 and PM{2.5} will be well within the relevant long and short-term air quality standards at the proposed development (APEC-A).

-The proposed development will include EVCPs and secure bike storage.
-The site will be landscaped, and green roofs will be provided.
-Improvements to pedestrian and cycling infrastructure will encourage sustainable transport.
+The proposed development will include EVCPs and secure bike storage to encourage sustainable transport.
+The site will also be fully landscaped.